 Add links to and from your social media pages

 If you have a facebook.com, twitter.com, or instagram.com accout, make links to your site and vice-versa.

 Unconventional spelling of your real name

-The text entered into the Admin Panel > Admin Home > Artist's Name field functions as an important keyword.
+The text entered into the admin section > Site settings > Site content > Site name field functions as an important keyword.
 Entering characters of your name separated with dashes, spaces or underscores will hurt your site's search rank for your real name.